The UAE extends the suspension of entry for travelers from India

 The General Authority of Civil Aviation and the National Emergency Crisis and Disaster Management Authority announced the extension of the suspension of entry for travelers from India on all flights of national and foreign carriers, as well as transit passengers coming from them, with the exception of transit flights coming to the country and bound for India.

-The General Authority of Civil Aviation confirmed that travelers coming from India through other countries are required to have a period of stay in those countries of at least 14 days in order to be allowed to enter the country, with the continuation of cargo flights between the two countries.
+The General Authority of Civil Aviation confirmed that it is required for travelers coming from India through other countries, that the period of stay in those countries is not less than 14 days in order to be allowed to enter the UAE, with the continuation of cargo flights between the two countries.

-On the other hand, the UAE affirmed its stand by the friendly Republic of India in the face of the “Covid-19” pandemic and in support of its relentless efforts to address the exacerbation of the pandemic threat, and its full solidarity with it in light of the current health conditions that the country is going through.
+In addition, the UAE affirmed its stand by the friendly Republic of India in the face of the “Covid-19” pandemic, and in support of its relentless efforts to address the exacerbation of the pandemic threat, and its full solidarity with it in light of the current health conditions that the country is going through.

 The Ministry of Foreign Affairs and International Cooperation expressed its condolences to the government and friendly people of India for the victims of the pandemic, and its wishes for a speedy recovery to all the injured and the safety of the friendly Indian people.